Sana (dairy product)

-Sana is similar to kefir, buttermilk or soured milk but unlike these, it is slightly sweeter in taste.
-It is made by fermenting the unpasteurised, raw milk by reducing its pH levels.
-Sana usually has at least 3.6% fat content.
+Sana is a fermented milk drink similar to kefir, buttermilk or soured milk that is made from unpasteurised raw milk and slightly sweeter in taste.
+It usually contains at least 3.6 percent fat.

+Sana originated in Romania, where it has been a part of the national diet for centuries.
+Sana is also used as an ingredient for baking breads and pastries.

+Production

-Sana is usually made from cow's milk but in recent years the goat milk sana has increased in popularity, mainly due to the better perceived health benefits of goat milk.
-There is also sheep's milk sana and even buffalo milk sana.
+Sana is mostly made from cow's milk, but has also been made of milk from sheep and buffalo.
+In recent years, varieties using goat milk have become increasingly popular, mainly due to the perceived health benefits of goat milk.

+Nutrition

-Similar to other fermented dairy products, sana has health and gut benefits, contributing to a healthier gut microbiome.
+Similar to other fermented dairy products, sana has health and gut benefits that contribute to a healthier gut microbiome.

-Sana is also used as an ingredient in various recipes for baking breads or other types of pastries.

-It is only found in Romania and Moldova.